ptfonseca/pcal/README.md

     using a formula from Berger and Delampady (1987)

-  - `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to the interpretation scale suggested by Jeffreys (1961)
+  - `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to interpretation scales suggested by Jeffreys (1961) or Kass and Raftery (1995).

-  - `bfactor_interpret_kr()` classifies the strength of the evidence implied by a Bayes factor according to an alternative scale suggested by Kass and Raftery (1995)

   - `bfactor_log_interpret()` is similar to `bfactor_interpret()` but
     takes logarithms of Bayes factors as input

-  - `bfactor_log_interpret_kr()` is similar to `bfactor_interpret_kr()`
-    but takes logarithms of Bayes factors as input

-  - `check_prob` checks if an object is a numeric vector of valid probability (or p-value) values.

-  - `check_bf` checks if an object is a numeric vector of valid Bayes factor values.

-  - `check_log_bf` checks if an object is a numeric vector of valid logarithmic Bayes factor values.
-It is similar to `check_log_bf` but does not require values to be non-negative.

 ## Installation